-Join Steve Nelle for an in-depth discussion in this video Navigating the Particle view, part of Particle Effects in 3ds Max.
+Join Steve Nelle for an in-depth discussion in this video Navigating the Particle view, part of 3ds Max: Particle Effects 2010.

 A particle flow incorporates a very step-by-step add pieces to the puzzle methodology in creating its effect.
 Let's add one to our scene, and we'll see what we can do.
 On my right we'll go under Standard Primitives, choosing Particle Systems.
 The top left entry labeled PF Source is our particle flow.
 Let's drop one into the middle of our Perspective view.
 In the controls on the right under the Emission tab, you have your Icon Type.
 This controls the shape of your emitting icon.

 Your options are Rectangle, Box, if you want to go a little more three-dimensional.
 You can choose to emit particles from a circular shape or from a Sphere.
 As a side note you can also use Instanced Geometry from your scene as the emitter, which comes an awfully handy in certain situations.
 Now, for this example I'm going to change the Icon Type back to Rectangle.
 The Quantity Multiplier settings control the percentage of visible particles in both your viewport and during a render.